jdart/Spex/README.md

 ### includeDocReady

-This draws out any JavaScript captured by docRead(), and is usually only found in the _base layout.
+This draws out any JavaScript captured by docReady(), and is usually only found in the _base layout.

 `$spex->includeDocReady();`